By JOHN FORTMEYER, CNNW publisher

 Under the leadership of Bob Hall, longtime president and CEO, and Bob Reichen, vice president of mission advancement and chaplain, the regional Y has been a national model in stressing the need to return to the agency’s traditional Christian roots.
 That has included a strong and growing chaplaincy program in the Y’s various facilities, meeting people’s spiritual needs as readily as it promotes healthy minds and bodies.

 “We want you to know the YMCA is so much more than gym and swim,” Hall said in brief comments to the crowd.
-He said the local Y is committed to five Christian principles — honesty, responsibility, service, love and — with a vision of seeing communities “inspired through family, faith, fitness and fun.”
+He said the local Y is committed to put the Christian principles of love, respect, honesty, responsibility and service into practice through programs that build a healthy spirit, mind and body for all.

 Last year the regional Y served more than 68,000 people with life-enriching programs for all ages.